 Suboxone is an effective tool in the treatment of addiction.
-Medication-assisted treatment (MAT) programs use Suboxone to both alleviate withdrawal symptoms and drug cravings and to discourage drug misuse.
-Doctors must meet certain qualifications before they are able to prescribe and prescribe Suboxone.
+Programs use Suboxone to both alleviate withdrawal symptoms and drug cravings and to discourage drug misuse.
+Doctors must meet certain qualifications before they are able to prescribe Suboxone.

-This page will provide information about Suboxone, who can prescribe the medication and discuss addiction treatment that incorporates its use, and review tips for finding a Suboxone doctor.
+This page will provide information about Suboxone and who can prescribe the medication, discuss addiction treatment that incorporates its use, and review tips for finding a Suboxone doctor.

 Despite the negative impact that opioid addiction can have on individuals’ lives, many people are hesitant to quit due to their fear of a painful withdrawal and the distressing cravings that may follow.
 Medications augment behavioral therapy and other rehab supports to provide comprehensive substance use treatment.1

-In the 1960s, methadone began being utilized as a part of MAT, as it reduced withdrawal symptoms and, via its pronounced cross-tolerance development, blocked some of the euphoric “high” that would potentially be experienced with additional opioid misuse (thus decreasing the likelihood of continued drug use behavior and providing a break in the compulsive cycle of addiction.)2 While this method proved effective, it became somewhat prohibitive a few years later when new laws went into effect that required individuals to be in an opioid treatment program (OTP) to receive this type of treatment.2
+In the 1960s, methadone began being utilized as a part of medication-assisted treatment (MAT), as it reduced withdrawal symptoms and, via its pronounced cross-tolerance development, blocked some of the euphoric “high” that would potentially be experienced with additional opioid misuse (thus decreasing the likelihood of continued drug use behavior and providing a break in the compulsive cycle of addiction.)2 While this method proved effective, it became somewhat prohibitive a few years later when new laws went into effect that required individuals to be in an opioid treatment program (OTP) to receive this type of treatment.2

 Is Suboxone Legal?